DataAction/AdoNetCore.AseClient/README.md

 #### Multiple reads, multiple writes, with pooling
 Open a connection (pooled) and invoke AseCommand.ExecuteReader(...) once, reading back 56 rows of data.
 Prepare a new AseCommand and invoke AseCommand.ExecuteNonQuery(...) for each of the 56 rows to update the database.

-We perform these tests for .NET Core 1.1, .NET Core 2.0, and .NET Standard 4.6 using the AdoNetCore.AseClient.
-For comparison, we also perform these tests on .NET Standard 4.6 using the Sybase.Data.AseClient from SAP.
+We perform these tests for .NET Core 1.1, .NET Core 2.0, and .NET Standard 4.6 using the `AdoNetCore.AseClient`.
+For comparison, we also perform these tests on .NET Standard 4.6 using the `Sybase.Data.AseClient` from SAP.

 ### Environment
 The goal of the benchmarking is not to establish the absolute performance of the driver or the ASE Server, but to show its equivalence as a substitute.
 As such, the test client and database server have been held constant in all tests.